-New research warns that up to 95 percent of UK small and medium sized enterprises (SMEs), hiring non-EU migrants, run the risk of losing their Tier 5 or Tier 2 visa sponsorship licence and face closure by the Home Office.
+New research warns that up to 95 percent of UK small and medium sized enterprises (SMEs), hiring non-EU migrants on Tier 2 Visas, run the risk of losing their Tier 5 or Tier 2 visa sponsorship licence and face closure by the Home Office.
 As Brexit looms, it’s understood that less than 25 percent of SME companies are aware of the serious sanctions they face for failing to comply with sponsor licence regulations.

 Non-compliance with strict Home Office ‘right to work’ rules for foreign employees could lead to prison sentences for company directors, closure and irreversible damage to a company’s reputation.

 The current Tier 2 visa and Tier 2 Sponsorship licence system is very complicated and unfair.
 The system for applying for a tier 2 sponsorship licence is very confusing.
 It is difficult to tell from the guidance documents provided by the Home Office what documents you need to apply for a sponsorship licence and exactly what you need to do to meet compliance requirements.

 At times, completely untrue statements about a business may be taken seriously so resulting in a loss of a sponsorship licence.
 One business that does not follow compliance requirements carefully may have no problems ever.
 Another business with good compliance procedures may have their licence revoked.
 Decision making is not uniform so leading to injustices occurring.

 Businesses need to feel confident that if they try their best to deal with tier 2 compliance they will not be penalised.
 Businesses should not be penalised when the requirements are so unclear that they are in effect practically impossible to comply with.